getsentry/pytest-sentry/README.rst

 testsuite or even other code.
 After all your CI build is green and your code probably works most of the time.

-pytest-sentry tries to make that choice a bit easier by tracking flaky test failures in a place separate from your build status.
+``pytest-sentry`` tries to make that choice a bit easier by tracking flaky test failures in a place separate from your build status.
 Sentry is already a good choice for keeping tabs on all kinds of errors, important or not, in production, so let's try to use it in testsuites too.

-How
-===

 The prerequisite is that you already make use of ``pytest`` and ``pytest-rerunfailures`` in CI.
 Now install ``pytest-sentry`` and set the